Conservation District Work Plans

 How is the work that WICD does determined?
 Each year through its Annual Plan of Work and every five years through its Long Range Plan of Work, the WICD board of supervisors seek feedback from partners and the public and develop Work Plan documents, which serve as guidance to staff in carrying out natural resource priorities.

-To learn more, view the current fiscal year (annual) work plan and long range plan to the left.
+To learn more, view the current fiscal year (annual) work plan and long range plan to the right (or if on mobile, below).
 An archive of previous annual and long range plans is also available.
 Questions?
-Contact WICD's District Manager, Matt Zupich, at (888) 678-4922.
+Contact us at firstname.lastname@example.org or (888) 678-4922.

 Click a Tab Below for More Resources: